kiliankoe/pyqdb-api/README.md

 ## pyqdb-api

-A small python webserver powered by bottle that plays the role of a json API for [rash-qdb](https://github.com/paxed/rash-qdb-fork).
+A small python webserver powered by Flask that plays the role of a JSON API for [rash-qdb](https://github.com/paxed/rash-qdb-fork).

 It'll probably only work nicely with the rash-qdb server *we* have running, but let's throw it on GitHub nonetheless.